Harlan’s Red-tailed Hawk on the Breeding Grounds in Alaska

 Throughout our trip we saw a few other adults, all dark morphs that one would consider “typical” harlan’s with whitish and silver tails, white streaked bibs, etc. The birds were uncooperative for photography, except for two individuals that happened to be my most sought after group of this taxon, second year birds midway through their pre-basic molt (Photo 6).
 I included a photo of one of the individuals, as they were quite similar in appearance and at the same stage in their molt.

-The molt state which these young birds have reached at this point is worth noting, as compared to all adults that I’ve seen.
-All adults, presumably breeding, have only just begun their molt.
-Most have only dropped P1, S5, and a central retrix if that.
-The two Second-year birds that I’ve photographed are well advanced as you can see in photo 6.
+The degree of molt which these young birds undergoing is worth noting, as compared to all adults that I’ve seen.
+All adults, presumably breeding, are limited in the extent of their feather replacement.
+The two Second-year birds that I’ve photographed are molting heavily, as you can see in photo 6.
 This speaks to the energetic requirements of both molt and the reproductive effort, and the trade-off in allotment between both, something of which I’ve noted before in Gyrfalcons (find it HERE).

 Overall the time spent in the western interior was grossly fruitful in my exposure to Harlan’s alone.